confluentinc/commercial-se/README.md

 This repo contains the following curated by Commercial SE team:
 1. Confluent Cloud demos
 2. Confluent Cloud workshops
+Navigate to different demos and workshops by selecting a branch from the dropdown.

 # Commercial SEs, follow these best practices as outlined by devx:
 1. Always start new branch from master.
 Do not push directly to master.